itachi-p/habit-change/README.md

 ### Development plan
 1. Create a login screen using Firebase Authentication.
 2. Create the application body.
-3. Submit the completed app to Google Play by the end of March.
+3. Submit the completed app to Google Play by the end of March/2020.

 ###### Details on 1. above
 1. Prepare a temporary login screen. (done)